wpswings/woo-one-click-upsell-funnel/README.txt

 = 3.2.0 - Released on 31 March 2022 =
 * New: Some substantial changes across different areas of the plugin.
 * New: Minor Bug Fixes
-* New: Inbuilt Migrator for existing users to import all plugins data at once.
+* New: Inbuilt Migrator for existing users to import all plugin data at once.
 * New: Compatible with the latest WP and WC

 = 3.1.3 - Released on 03 Feb 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=upsell-org-page&utm_campaign=official)
 * New: Minor Bug fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 3.1.2 - Released on 16 Dec 2021 =
 * Bug Fixes
-* New : Elementor Widgets with shortcodes
+* New: Elementor Widgets with shortcodes
 * Compatibility with WooCommerce (6.0.0)

 = 3.1.1 - Released on 22 Nov 2021 =